SamSharaf/jvm-warmup-talk/post.md

 6. With OSR, the interpreter can dispatch to the compiled frame at the start of the next loop iteration
 7. Execution will now continue in the compiled method body

+## C1 Compilation Threshold

+There is one other threshold that we need to concern ourselves with, and that is the `Tier3CompileThreshold`.
+This particular setting is used to catch a method containing a loop, whose back-edge count is not high enough to trigger OSR.

+The heuristic for determining whether a method should be compiled, [described here](http://mail.openjdk.java.net/pipermail/hotspot-compiler-dev/2010-November/004239.html), looks something like this:

+    boolean shouldCompileMethod (invocationCount, backEdgeCount) {
+        if ( invocationCount > Tier3InvocationThreshold ) {
+            return true;
+        }

+        if ( invocationCount > Tier3MinInvocationThreshold &&
+             invocationCount + backEdgeCount > Tier3CompileThreshold ) {
+            return true;
+        }

+        return false;
+    }

+Given this formula, we should be able to create a scenario for triggering this threshold.
+In order to exercise the trigger, let's look at the defaults on my version of java:

+    intx Tier3CompileThreshold                     = 2000
+    intx Tier3InvocationThreshold                  = 200
+    intx Tier3MinInvocationThreshold               = 100

+We need to make sure that the method is called fewer than `Tier3InvocationThreshold` times and greater than `Tier3MinInvocationThreshold` times, while increasing the back-edge count to greater than `Tier3CompileThreshold`.
+On the next invocation of the method, compilation should occur.

+So, if we invoke a method 150 times, and it generates a loop back-edge count of 20 per invocation, then we should exceed the `Tier3CompileThreshold`:

+    150 + (150 * 20) == 3150 > Tier3CompileThreshold